What Is Broad Form Insurance Coverage?

 Comprehensive and collision | $500 deductible |

-Please note that broad form insurance quotes were not readily available, and minimum coverage quotes were used in their place, as insurance quotes were found for just one driver.
-Our car insurance rates for minimum coverage policies represent the average cost of a policy that meets state minimum requirements for auto coverage.
+Please note that broad form insurance quotes were not readily available.
+So minimum coverage quotes for one driver were used instead.
+The car insurance rates for minimum coverage policies represent the average cost of a policy that meets state minimum requirements for auto coverage.
 Broad form insurance is only offered in select states.

-ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.
+This analysis used insurance rate data from Quadrant Information Services.
+These rates were publicly sourced from insurance company filings and should be used for comparative purposes only.
+Your own quotes may be different.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.